groundedsage/VeganBN-website/README.md

 Typography has been made fluid so that the font continually changes size based on viewport width between a large range of mobile devices.
 The rest of the layout is relative to the font size, parent container or the viewport.

+All routes are now rendered into a static `html` file and then once the JS is downloaded the pages turn into a Single Page Application (SPA).

 I am still figuring out how to use Devcards as a way to establish a pattern library.
 Similar to what has been implemented at Pattern Lab http://patternlab.io/

 To view current status enter this command in the root folder `boot dev`